aaronang/rustylex/README.md

 ## Getting Started

-To run the interactive lexer:
+To run the Lox REPL:

 ```bash
 $ cargo run